 Over the past years, funding agencies and other initiatives released a number of principles and guidelines on how to manage research data.
 When conducting research projects, funding agencies increasingly expect compliance with these guidelines and principles.
 While planning your research project and writing your proposal we recommend to study the relevant guidelines and clearly state how research data management will be implemented in your project.

-A policy on the handling of research data and guidelines and recommendations on research data management were agreed upon by the senate of the Friedrich Schiller University Jena on December 20, 2016.
-Both documents were developed by a working group on research data management which consists of representatives of the university's central service facilities (URZ, ThULB, SFT, Law Office), the scientific community, the vice-president for research and the research data management helpdesk.
+On December 20, 2016, the senate of Friedrich Schiller University Jena agreed upon a policy on the handling of research data as well as on guidelines and recommendations for research data management.
+Both documents were developed by a working group on research data management which consists of representatives of the university's central service facilities (URZ, ThULB, SFT, Legal Office), the scientific community, the vice-president for research, and the research data management helpdesk.

-The policy on the handling of research data [pdf 170KB] provides a first overview over general recommendations and best practices while working with research data.
-The guidelines and recommendations [pdf 316KB] complement the policy and develop the general recommendations further.
+The policy on the handling of research data [pdf 170KB] provides a first overview on general recommendations and best practices while working with research data.
+The guidelines and recommendations [pdf 316KB] complement the policy and specify the general recommendations.

 F1. (meta)data are assigned a globally unique and eternally persistent identifier.